apache/mesos/docs/upgrades.md

 ## Upgrading from 0.22.x to 0.23.x

-* The 'stats.json' endpoints for masters and slaves have been removed.
+* The 'stats.json' endpoints for masters and agents have been removed.
 Please use the 'metrics/snapshot' endpoints instead.

 * The '/master/shutdown' endpoint is deprecated in favor of the new '/master/teardown' endpoint.

 * In order to enable decorator modules to remove metadata (environment variables or labels), we changed the meaning of the return value for decorator hooks in Mesos 0.23.0.
 Please refer to the modules documentation for more details.

-* Slave ping timeouts are now configurable on the master via `--slave_ping_timeout` and `--max_slave_ping_timeouts`.
-Slaves should be upgraded to 0.23.x before changing these flags.
+* Agent ping timeouts are now configurable on the master via `--slave_ping_timeout` and `--max_slave_ping_timeouts`.
+Agents should be upgraded to 0.23.x before changing these flags.

 * A new scheduler driver API, `acceptOffers`, has been introduced.
 This is a more general version of the `launchTasks` API, which allows the scheduler to accept an offer and specify a list of operations (Offer.Operation) to perform using the resources in the offer.
 Currently, the supported operations include LAUNCH (launching tasks), RESERVE (making dynamic reservations), UNRESERVE (releasing dynamic reservations), CREATE (creating persistent volumes) and DESTROY (releasing persistent volumes).
 Similar to the `launchTasks` API, any unused resources will be considered declined, and the specified filters will be applied on all unused resources.